ryanrupert/rebaseTest/diverged.md

 5. Ensure you are on the correct branch
 `git checkout nonDiverged`

-6. Update the current branch with master by rebasing (but don't rebase a shared branch.
-It causes problems) `git rebase master`
+6. Update the current branch with master by rebasing (but "No one shall rebase a shared branch" as written by Pierre de Wulf.
+It causes problems.
+Meaning if you have pushed the branch DON'T rebase)
+`git rebase master`

 * Graphic